willatlawford/supabase-test/README.md

 - **Category System**: Organize todos by custom categories
 - **AI Chat Agent**: Chat with Claude to manage your todos using natural language
 - **Real-time Sync**: UI updates automatically when the agent modifies data
+- **PR Preview Environments**: Full-stack ephemeral environments for each pull request

 ## Tech Stack